rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 as RSpec test stubs.

 You can see how we're using nested `context` blocks here for the first time.
-This allows us to group our tests for the two cases of submitting a valid or invalid name.
+This allows us to group our tests for the three cases of submitting a valid, duplicate, or empty name.

-If we run this, RSpec will tell us we have 15 "pending" tests to fill in:
+If we run this, RSpec will tell us we have 19 "pending" tests to fill in:

 ```
 rspec -I . app_spec.rb